kmre/challenge2_portfolio/README.md

 # challenge2_portfolio
 Challenge 2

-Create a Porfolio from scratch and modify to complete objective.
+Create a Portfolio from scratch and modify to complete objective.

 Objective:
 In this Challenge you’ll set yourself up for future success by applying the core skills you've recently learned: